Vampire Studies (2022 PCA/ACA National Conference)

 Historic and contemporary vampiric locations and geographies (i.e. cemeteries, castles, cities)

 Vampire Studies (i.e., the vampire in the classroom, vampire scholarship)

 And anything and everything in between!

-To have your proposal/abstract considered for presentation, please submit your proposal/abstract of approximately 250 words at the Popular Culture Association Website.
+To have your proposal/abstract considered, please submit your proposal/abstract of approximately 250 words at the Popular Culture Association Website.
 We also welcome complete panel proposals of 3-4 people.

 If you have questions, contact us at firstname.lastname@example.org.
-Also, follow us on Twitter @pca_vampires or join our Facebook group Vampire Scholars.
+Also, follow us on Twitter @pca_vampires or join our Facebook groups PCA Vampire Studies and Vampire Scholars.